 4. Where the claimant has been awarded benefit and a question arises of withdrawing it or of reducing the amount of payment, the burden is on the Department to show that his/her entitlement has changed, or that there was fraudulent concealment of relevant facts.
 In the case of allegations of such change or concealment, a higher degree of probability is required i.e. there must be clear evidence available to establish the truth of the allegation.

 5. Where a criminal court convicts a person of an offence related to obtaining or receipt of benefit, the burden of proof is on the claimant to show that the circumstances have changed since the period covered by the conviction.

 Responsibility for obtaining evidence

-It is the responsibility of the claimant to obtain evidence to support a claim.
+It is the responsibility of the claimant to obtain evidence to support a claim, except where the evidence is readily available to the DO through BOMi.
 However, some claimants may find it difficult or impossible to obtain evidence themselves and DOs and others involved in the process should be as helpful as possible while emphasising that, as a matter of law, the burden of providing evidence to support a claim rests upon them.

 Statements of claimant